trusktr/awaitbox/README.md

 DOM
 ---

-These things are for the browser.
+Things in `awaitbox/dom` are for the browser.

 ### documentReady()